Match tier Listed

 OverviewAI-generated summary

-Throughout his career, Dr. Suen has received numerous accolades, including multiple Red Sash Awards for Teaching, the Distinguished Faculty Award from the UAMS College of Medicine, and the Distinguished Alumnus Award from M.D.
-Anderson Cancer Center.
+Dr. Suen's academic career includes numerous accolades, such as the Red Sash Award for Teaching and the Distinguished Faculty Award from the UAMS College of Medicine.
 He is a fellow of the American Academy of Otolaryngologists and a past president of the American Head and Neck Society.
-Dr. Suen's scholarship metrics include an h-index of 40, 164 total publications, and over 5,000 citations, identifying him as a highly cited researcher.
+His scholarly contributions are reflected in his h-index of 40, with over 5,000 citations across 154 publications.

 Research Overview